 According to SSGA, this indicates confusion about how retirement savings translate into dependable income.
 Perhaps, unsurprisingly, confidence levels among Australian respondents who have an adviser were much higher than other respondents.

-Breaking this down, over 30 per cent plan to continue investing their savings after retirment, drawing down over time.
+Breaking this down, over 30 per cent plan to continue investing their savings after retirement, drawing down over time.
 Some 20 per cent intend to use their retirement savings to purchase an annuity, while 15 per cent plan to do a combination of both.

-“It is concerning that more than one in four Australian respondents do not have a plan for their retirement savings once retired.”, Shead said, adding that there is also a gender gap when it comes to this particular outcome.
+“It is concerning that more than one in four Australian respondents do not have a plan for their retirement savings once retired,” Shead said, adding that there is also a gender gap when it comes to this particular outcome.

 “These findings highlight a clear opportunity for education and tools that will help convert savings into security.”